-- Chapter 7, VBoxManage reference explains how to use create, configure, and control virtual machines completely from the command line. - Section 6.3, "VBoxSDL, the simplified VM displayer" explains how to run a single VM at a time with a reduced graphical interface. - Section 6.4.1, "VBoxVRDP, the headless VRDP server" shows how to run virtual machines remotely.
+- chapter 8, VBoxManage reference, page 82 explains how to use create, configure, and control virtual machines completely from the command line. - chapter 7.3, VBoxSDL, the simplified VM displayer, page 75 explains how to run a single VM at a time with a reduced graphical interface. - chapter 7.4.1, VBoxVRDP, the headless VRDP server, page 77 shows how to run virtual machines remotely.

-The following introductory sections, however, describe VirtualBox, the graphical user interface, which is the simplest way to unleash the power of VirtualBox.
+The following introductory sections, however, describe VirtualBox, the graphical user interface, which is the simplest way to get started.

-3.1.
-Starting the graphical user interface
+3.1 Starting the graphical user interface

-After installing VirtualBox as described in Chapter 2, Installation, on Windows, you can find the graphical user interface in the "Programs" menu (under the "VirtualBox" group); on Linux, you can type VirtualBox on the command line.
+After installing VirtualBox as described in chapter 2, Installation, page 14, on Windows, you can find the graphical user interface in the "Programs" menu (under the "VirtualBox" group); on Linux, you can type VirtualBox on the command line.
 Then, a window like the following should come up: